jech2/YM2413-MDB/index.md

 We show baseline generation results of 4 bars using the emotion condition of _cheerful_ and _depressed_.
 Generated samples are rendered using [VST2413](http://www.keijiro.tokyo/vst2413/).

-** For reviewers, since this repo doesn't support the audio playback in markdown, we recommend you to download the zip file of all audio: **audio_dataset.zip** and **audio_generation.zip**.
-Sorry for inconvenience.

 ## Samples from dataset
 Our dataset is **multi-labeled with 19 emotion tags**: tense, cheerful, speedy, serious, rhythmic, fluttered, peaceful, creepy, depressed, calm, grand, cold, dreamy, bizarre, cute, touching, comic, frustrating, and boring